PayRequest/payrequest.github.io/_posts/2021-5-14-Payment-Links-The-Ultimate-Guide.md

-There is not even a Wikipedia page for Payment Links, it is a pretty new payment solution, that makes it easier for customers to pay online, in this guide we will explain what Payment Links are, and how businesses can benefit from it.
+There is not even a Wikipedia page about Payment Links, it is a pretty new payment solution, that makes it easier for customers to pay online, in this guide we will explain what Payment Links are, and how businesses can benefit from it.

 ## So what are Payment Links?